-- Grab a few simple ingredients together from your kitchen: (for a 14# turkey I use:) 2 sticks unsalted butter cut into thin slices, 1.5 TBSP minced garlic, 1 TBSP dried chopped parsley, and 1 TBSP dried chopped onion.
+- Grab a few simple ingredients together from your kitchen: (for a 14# turkey I use:) 2 sticks unsalted butter cut into thin slices, 1.5 tablespoon minced garlic, 1 tablespoon dried chopped parsley, and 1 tablespoon dried chopped onion.

 - Find indiscriminate areas along the turkey's two legs and breast area to go underneath the skin and place slices of the butter and sprinklings of the spices under the skin, leaving a little bit to rub on the top and sides of the outside of the turkey.